Open Saturdays & Sundays, October 3rd - November 22nd, 2015

 She is the author of the Conjuragic Series and the upcoming Dream Thief Series published by Falstaff Books.

 She has dreamed of being a writer since she was a little girl.
 Never give up.
 Dare to dream and believe in magic.

-J. Matthew Saunders, a native of Greenville, South Carolina, is the author of numerous published fantasy and horror short stories, including the Daughters of Shadow and Blood trilogy about the Brides of Dracula.
+J. Matthew Saunders, a native of Greenville, South Carolina, is the author of the Daughters of Shadow and Blood trilogy based on the Brides of Dracula as well as numerous published fantasy and horror short stories.
 He received a B.A. in history from Vanderbilt University and a master's degree from the School of Journalism at the University of South Carolina.
 He received his law degree in California and practiced there as an attorney for several years.
-He is an unapologetic European history geek, enjoys the Celtic fiddle, and makes a mean sundried tomato-basil pesto.
+He is an unapologetic European history geek, enjoys the Celtic fiddle, and makes a mean sun-dried tomato-basil pesto.
 He currently lives near Charlotte, North Carolina with his wife and two children.
 To find out more, visit www.jmsaunders.com.